 A simple question arises from this story: If the position of rabbi was so unthinkable to Rebbe Yechiel Michel, how did he become a rabbi and leader later in his life?

 One answer is that at that time, it indeed was not appropriate for him.
-Afterwards, however, Rebbi Yechiel Michel felt worthy to become a leader and accepted the role.
-Rebbe Yechiel Michel’s original refusal, however, had an inner meaning that went deeper than mere timing.
+Afterward, however, Rebbi Yechiel Michel felt worthy to become a leader and accepted the role.
+Nevertheless, Rebbe Yechiel Michel’s original refusal had an inner meaning that went deeper than mere timing.

 The Tiferet Shlomo answers: Understanding people are those who understand one thing from within another thing, and the judges did not have this characteristic.
-Immediately when they were offered the positions of leaders of Israel, they accepted the role without understanding that a true leader is not interested in the leadership role at all.
+Immediately when they were offered leadership positions, they accepted the role without understanding that a true leader is not interested in the leadership role at all.
 It is only from his genuine feeling that he has to help others in need that he concludes that it is his duty to lead.
 That is the only way that he becomes a leader, despite his feeling that he is not worthy of the role.

 In the Amidah (the silent prayer) we say, “Restore our judges as of old and our advisors as at the inception.”
 Thus, the partner of the judge is the advisor.
 It is very important for a feeling of equality to exist between the advisor and the person asking for advice, which motivates the advisor to refuse any official role.
 This is particularly true of an advisor on psychological issues, who uncovers sensitive places in the soul of the person consulting with him.
 If the advisor feels that he knows and understands everything, while the person asking for his advice is dependent and lacking, he will not be able to give him the advice he needs to extricate him from his troubles.
 To feel that he does not know everything, the advisor must have the wisdom to maintain the reason for his initial rejection of the role—his inexperience.
 Only then is he able to give correct advice that enters the heart.